EMPD Collar Strategy

 EMPD (Empery Digital Inc.), in the Consumer Cyclical sector, (Auto - Recreational Vehicles industry), listed on NASDAQ.

-Empery Digital Inc., previously known as Volcon, Inc., is based in Round Rock, Texas, and originally specialized in electric off-road vehicles such as e-bikes, utility vehicles, and golf carts.
-In July 2025, the company rebranded as Empery Digital to focus on bitcoin treasury strategy while maintaining its power sports business under the Empery Mobility brand.
+Empery Digital Inc., headquartered in Round Rock, Texas, originally operated under the name Volcon, Inc. The company's initial focus was on the electric off-road vehicle sector, manufacturing products such as e-bikes, utility vehicles, and golf carts.
+In July 2025, a strategic rebranding led to the company adopting the Empery Digital identity, with a new primary emphasis on a bitcoin treasury strategy.
+Despite this significant pivot, the company continues to manage its established power sports operations, now unified under the Empery Mobility brand.

-EMPD (Empery Digital Inc.) trades in the Consumer Cyclical sector, specifically Auto - Recreational Vehicles, with a market capitalization of approximately $144.4M, a beta of -0.44 versus the broader market, a 52-week range of 3.185-44.09, average daily share volume of 771K, a public-listing history dating back to 2021.
+EMPD (Empery Digital Inc.) trades in the Consumer Cyclical sector, specifically Auto - Recreational Vehicles, with a market capitalization of approximately $101.2M, a beta of -0.39 versus the broader market, a 52-week range of 3.185-44.09, average daily share volume of 372K, a public-listing history dating back to 2021, approximately 15 full-time employees.
 These structural characteristics shape how EMPD stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a collar on EMPD?